 2) Contractor’s License issued by the Philippine Contractors Accreditation Board (PCAB) for General/Specialty

 3) National Food Authority (NFA) License for Dealers of Rice/Corn and Wheat

-4) Bureau of Food and Drug Administration (BFAD) Certification for Bakeries and Drugstores
+4) Food and Drug Administration (FDA) Certification for Bakeries and Drugstores

 5) Authority from Bangko Sentral ng Pilipinas (BSP) for Banking Institutions

 6) Accreditation Certificate issued by DTI for Auto Repair Shop, Electronics, Radio, and other Electrical Equipment Businesses